mirmousaviii/mostage-website/README.md

 Mostage is a presentation framework based on Markdown and HTML.

-Available as a NPM Package, CLI and Editor
+Available as a NPM Package, CLI and Web App

 ## Website Features